Stateware/Dav3i/doc/BackEndArchitecture.md

 **toolbox.php:** library of functions and global variables that are useful in multiple places within the back end, when the global variable TESTING is set to TRUE ThrowFatalError doesn't kill the page and API calls can be made from foreign hosts

 **api_library.php:** library of functions that do the calculations for all of the API calls, includes:
-* **ByStat** takes a statIDr and a year as arguments and returns the data of the input stat for all countries in the input year, if no input year is given it defaults to the current year
+* **ByStat** takes a statID and a year as arguments and returns the data of the input stat for all countries in the input year, if no input year is given it defaults to the current year
 * **ByCountry** takes a countryID or comma delimited list of countryIDs and returns all data for the input countries
 * **Descriptor** takes no arguments and returns the year range, list of stats, list of cc2, cc3, and country names in the database currently